 Unwanted ice formation can occur inside walk-in coolers and freezers when water vapor penetrates through openings or cracks from the outside.
 This airborne moisture either condenses or freezes depending on the conditions.
 Resulting in the unit experiencing decreased performance, poor energy use and a shortened useful life.

 The first line of defense against vapor penetration and the ill effects of ice buildup or condensation are gaskets.
 The gaskets attach to the outer edge of the panel joints.
 They stop cool air from escaping and ambient moisture from seeping in.
 The absence of a gasket introduces opportunities for humid air to enter and forces the equipment to run constantly, reducing its efficiency.

-Butyl is the second tool used to prevent water vapor intrusion.
+Butyl is the second tool used to prevent water vapor intrusion in freezers.
 The waterproof, synthetic rubber serves as a sealant that is impermeable to air and creates a robust barrier to keep out moisture.
-It is non-stainable, paintable and should be applied to panel joints (3/8” thick and 3/8” high) to form a protective barrier.
-If a wayward forklift or pallet jack were to accidentally hit the panels and move them, the butyl will keep air from passing through the joints.
+It is applied in freezer panel joints (approximately 3/8” bead) to form a protective vapor barrier.
 Premium grade butyl-based sealant is permanently flexible and non-skinning, making it a superior weapon in the fight against vapor penetration.

 By outfitting a commercial walk-in cooler or freezer with gaskets, and properly applying butyl, you can defend your critical assets from destructive icing.
 KPS Global® is a leading manufacturer of insulated panel systems.
 Learn more about our walk-in coolers and freezer products on our website.